-Bug feces has a few defining features.
+Feces from bugs have a few defining features.
 For starters, it has a smooth texture.
-Bug feces tends to form in small pellets, though those pellets won’t resemble a rabbit’s or another small creature’s.
+Bug feces tend to form in small pellets, though those pellets won’t resemble a rabbit’s or another small creature’s.
 Instead, these pellets are small and circular in nature.

 Bug feces tend not to cluster together but rather appear in the same general space.
 If you look up and notice a litany of strange, black dots on your ceiling, you may be dealing with an infestation instead of a black mold growth, which at first glance, may have a similar appearance.

-Finally, bug feces tends to remain consistent in coloration.
+Finally, bug feces tend to remain consistent in coloration.
 You’ll usually find black or brown feces in your home, whereas mold can come in a litany of different colors.

 There’s no single type of mold that likes to invade your home.
 Instead, you’re likely to find yourself dealing with a mold that falls into one of the following categories:

 While all these molds have different impacts on the health of your home, they all tend to cause respiratory problems in those folks who end up exposed to them.
 Your family doesn’t need to have a history of allergies or respiratory conditions when mold moves in; instead, that mold will cause these conditions to appear in your loved ones, especially if it’s given the opportunity to linger.